Skip to content

 Section titled “6.
 Pathophysiology and Antioxidant Mechanisms”

-The macula is at high risk for light-induced oxidative stress, and ultraviolet and blue light can generate reactive oxygen species (ROS).
+The macula is an area at high risk for light-induced oxidative stress, and ultraviolet and blue light can generate reactive oxygen species (ROS).
 Oxidative stress is involved in the onset and progression of AMD3).

-• ROS production: Photooxidation of lipofuscin (waste product) due to light reactions is a major cause of RPE damage
+• ROS production: Photooxidation of lipofuscin (waste product) due to light reactions is the main cause of RPE damage

-• Progression to exudative AMD: Oxidative stress and RPE damage induce complement activation and VEGF signaling, leading to neovascularization
+• Progression to wet AMD: Oxidative stress and RPE damage induce complement activation and VEGF signaling, leading to neovascularization

-Pseudo-color map of macular pigment optical density (MPOD) (comparison before and after ERM peeling)
+Pseudocolor map of macular pigment optical density (MPOD) before and after ERM peeling

-A pseudo-color visualization map of macular pigment optical density (MPOD), showing high-density (warm colors) pigment distribution at the fovea.
-This corresponds to the photoprotective and antioxidant functions of MPOD formed by lutein and zeaxanthin, discussed in section “6.
-Pathophysiology and Antioxidant Mechanisms.”
+A pseudo-color map visualizing macular pigment optical density (MPOD), showing high density (warm colors) of pigment distribution in the fovea.
+This corresponds to the photoprotective and antioxidant functions of MPOD formed by lutein and zeaxanthin, discussed in Section 6: Pathophysiology and Antioxidant Mechanisms.

-Lutein and zeaxanthin selectively accumulate in the macula, forming macular pigment optical density (MPOD)3).
+Lutein and zeaxanthin selectively accumulate in the macula, forming the macular pigment optical density (MPOD)3).

-• Light filter function: Selectively absorbs blue light (400–500 nm), attenuating its reach to photoreceptors
+• Optical filter function: Selectively absorbs blue light (400–500 nm) and reduces its arrival at photoreceptors

-• Antioxidant function: Acts as a ROS scavenger by directly quenching singlet oxygen and peroxyl radicals
+• Antioxidant function: Functions as a ROS scavenger that directly eliminates singlet oxygen and peroxy radicals

-• meso-zeaxanthin: A third macular pigment enzymatically converted from lutein in the retina, with the highest concentration in the fovea3)
+• Meso-zeaxanthin: The third macular pigment enzymatically converted from lutein within the retina, with the highest concentration in the central macula3)

 Role of Zinc as a Cofactor for Antioxidant Enzymes